 - You can pipe a rosette by starting on the outside of the rosette and swirling toward the inside… which gives you the classic rosette look.

 - You can also pipe rosettes by starting in the middle and swirling outward… which gives you the look of a rose.

 - Using different tips will give you a different look as well.

 - This one is fun to experiment with and it looks good as a top and bottom cake border.

-If you want more in depth instruction for piping rosettes, you can go here: Better Buttercream Rosettes
+If you want more in-depth instruction for piping rosettes, you can see this post here: Better Buttercream Rosettes